markchang/readability-importer/README.md

 # Known (or suspected) issues

   * The articles are going to be imported backwards.
 Sorry.
-I'll fix that eventually.
+I'll fix that eventually. *This seems to be not my problem, but something weird with the Readability API.
+Investigating.*
   * I am not spawning a background task to do the import.
 Thus, if it is long running (say, >100 articles and 30s), Heroku will kill the instance of the application, leaving you partially imported.
 Fix is to start a background job.
 Not going to do, since I'd have to manage queues and such under the free limitation.
     * I should make this obvious on how to use locally so people can import from their own machines without the Heroku limitation.